Yuli Gurriel Player Props: Marlins vs. Diamondbacks

-The Miami Marlins and Yuli Gurriel, who went 1-for-5 last time in action, take on Madison Bumgarner and the Arizona Diamondbacks at LoanDepot park, Friday at 6:40 PM ET.
+The Miami Marlins and Yuli Gurriel, who went 0-for-4 last time out, battle Ryne Nelson and the Arizona Diamondbacks at LoanDepot park, Saturday at 4:10 PM ET.

 Yuli Gurriel Game Info & Props vs. the Diamondbacks